python/devguide/communication.rst

 Following categories (Category notifications)
 ''''''''''''''''''''''''''''''''''''''''''''''
-Notification level can also be set per category.
+Notifications can be set for individual categories and topics.
 To change any of these defaults, you can either go to your user preferences, or visit the category page, and use the notification button 🔔 above the topic list, on the top right hand corner of the category page beside the “+ New Topic” button.